 The Old City of Jerusalem is a must for any serious photographer visiting Israel.
 There are also many fabulous opportunities for amateur travel photographers to get great photos of Jerusalem.

-Old City Jerusalem has an incredibly unique energy, one rarely found anywhere else in the world.
+There are so many fascinating things to see and do in Israel but Old City Jerusalem has an incredibly unique energy, one rarely found anywhere else in the world.
 Jews, Christians, Muslims and Armenians share a tiny area of 0.9 square kilometres, home to some of the most historic and revered sites in the world.

 As it has been for centuries, the Old City is a place of worship and pilgrimage.
 A place for tourism, business and trade.
 A city of spirituality and history, while it is beautiful, it can sometimes be tense.
 But above all, Jerusalem is incredibly fascinating.

-Religious landmarks, open air markets, souvenir stalls and food vendors create an exciting photographic atmosphere.
+Religious landmarks, open-air markets, souvenir stalls and food vendors create an exciting photographic atmosphere.
 Then there are the people.
 There are so many fantastic photographic opportunities for every style and level of photographer.

 On our recent tour of Israel, we spent a week exploring and photographing Jerusalem.
 Much of this time was spent photographing the historic Old City.
 During this time we looked for the best photography opportunities including locations and time of day.
 We also identified some of the challenges.